 Regardless of their new found status as Taxi drivers, Uber drivers have always needed to work out their taxable income from their Uber activities and put it in with any other work they have performed for income during the year.

 Consider all the allowable deductions that Uber drivers may be able to claim.
 Their phone, car, and fuel expenses need a closer look.
 Many Ubers will be using their car privately as well, so they’ll need to be apportioning business and private use.
 It’s not uncommon for Ubers to receive tips here and there – they should be accounting for those properly too, other thing they need to have in consideration is the fact that accidents could happen, so having the services of a Queens Uber Attorney could be always be of help.

 Given the Tax Office spotlight on disruptive services, it’s a good idea to ensure corners aren’t being cut.
-If I found myself suddenly in this position, I know I’d be driving myself straight to a tax professional for the right advice asap.
+If I found myself suddenly in this position, I know I’d be driving myself straight to a tax professional such as Eide Bailly for the right advice asap.